-Why Is Dr. Oz So Bad at Social?
+Why Is Dr. Oz So Bad at Twitter?

-Twitter makes a candidate’s personality hard to hide.
+Social media makes a candidate’s personality hard to hide.

 About the author: Molly Jong-Fast is a contributing writer at The Atlantic and the author of its newsletter Wait, What?
 She is also the host of The New Abnormal and a columnist for Vogue.